NOTICE OF PRIVACY PRACTIS OF KAHUKU MEDICAL CENTER HAWAII HEALTH SYSTEMS CORPORATION

 Uses and disclosures which may be made by us without your written authorization.

 Treatment.
 We will use and disclose health information about you to provide, coordinate, and manage your health care and any related services.
 We will, for example, share your health information with a physician who is treating you, or nurses/nurse aides who are assisting your doctor.
+This includes information sharing through various Health Information Exchanges.
 We also disclose personal health information to individuals or agencies who become involved in your care after your leave the hospital.

 Payment.
 We will use and disclose health information about you for billing and payment purposes also.
 For example, we will provide your health information as necessary to your health insurance company, your personal representative or another third party payor in order to obtain payment for our services to you.

 Health Care Operations.
 We will use and disclose health information about you for purposes of health care operations.
 These include quality assessments, training of students (medical, nursing, and other), and fund raising, among other activities.
 For example, we will use it to evaluate the quality of care that you receive at our facility, and to learn how to improve our facility and services.

 Appointment reminders.
 We may also contact you by phone, email, or letter, to provide appointment reminders.

 Treatment Alternatives.
 We may also contact you to give you information about treatment alternatives, or about other health-related benefits and services that may be of interest to you.

 Fund raiser.
 We may also contact you to ask for donations to raise funds for our benefit.

 Facility Directory.
 For facility directory purposes, unless you object when we ask for your permission, we may give out your room number or location in the facility, and your condition described in very general terms that does not give away any medical information about you (for example, "stable"), to people who ask us about you by your name.
 Unless you object when we ask for your permission, we may also give out those same information plus your name and your religious affiliation to members of the clergy.